Phone: (919) 760-8441

 A survey of the fundamental techniques for describing and analyzing behavioral data.
 The course considers measures of central tendency and deviation, linear and function-free correlation, hypothesis testing, non-parametric techniques, and analysis of variance.
 Basic computer skills required.
 Prerequisite: PSY-100.

 PSY-210 - Life Span Developmental Psychology

 A study of human characteristics and changes from conception to death.
-At each developmental stage, major topics covered are physical and motor change, cognitive development, emotional and personality growth, and social development.
+At each developmental stage, major topics covered are physical, neurological, cognitive, and social development.
 Prerequisite: PSY-100 or EDU-234.

 PSY-212 - Psychology of Gender Roles